 Congress passed the Patriot Act in response to the Sept.
 11 terrorist attacks.
 It authorizes the government to take antiterrorist measures.
 Critics say it violates constitutional protections against unreasonable searches and seizures, allowing the government too much power to spy on Americans without their knowledge.
 However, much of the current criticism fails to acknowledge that significant portions of the Patriot Act have been revised to address those concerns.

 One of the provisions up for renewal allows the government to place a roving wiretap on a suspect in order to follow him from phone to phone as he changes phones.
 Civil libertarians claim it is too broad, since authorities are not required to name the suspect prior to obtaining a warrant.
-But this section has been
+But this section has been amended since it was first passed to require probable cause and robust safeguards.
+A second provision, known as the “library provision,” allows the FBI to apply for an order that would let it examine “tangible things” related to terrorism, such as suspects’ computers or their library, bookstore, medical, banking, tax or gun records without probable cause.
+A third provision, which has yet to be used, permits surveillance of “lone wolf” suspects who do not have ties to a recognized terror organization.

 There are claims that the Tea Party defeated the renewal, but 44 of the 52 members of the House Tea Party Caucus, including chair Michelle Bachman, voted for the extension.
 Only eight of the 87 new House Republicans voted against it.
 Far left Congressman Dennis Kucinich’s plea to Tea Party members to align themselves with him fell on mostly deaf ears, “I am hopeful that members of the Tea Party who came to Congress to defend the Constitution will join me in challenging the reauthorization.”

 Some accuse Tea Party Caucus members of betraying Tea Party principles of limited government by voting for the bill.
 Not necessarily.
 Proponents of limited government are not anarchists, they believe the essential minimal function of government is security and law enforcement.
 Where to draw the line between adequate law enforcement and government overreach is a legitimate area of debate that does not neatly split down party lines.
 What constitutes civil liberties, and when do national security interests unconstitutionally encroach upon them?
-The meaning of the Fourth Amendment’s prohibition against “unreasonable searches and seizures” has been
+The meaning of the Fourth Amendment’s prohibition against “unreasonable searches and seizures” has been haphazardly carved out

 While 36 terrorist plots have been thwarted since September 11, critics can point to few abuses of civil liberties that have taken place under the Patriot Act.
 Most of the criticism is hype based on remote speculation – a common Saul Alinsky tactic used to crush opposing viewpoints.